openPMD/openPMD-standard/EXT_WAVEFRONT.md

       (r) or reciprocal (k) space.
     - allowed values:
       - `r`: The field is given in cartesian space.
-      - `k`: The field is given in reciprocal space.
+      - `k`: The field is given in reciprocmal space.

   - `R_x`
     - type: *(floatX)*